d2verb/pera/README.md

 ## Limitations

 - Currently designed for simple, single-page apps
-- Not optimized for production use (no SSR, no routing, etc.)
+- Not optimized for production use (no routing, etc.)
 - Requires Deno

 ## License